jtamboli07/BPMEWorkshop/start_Process.md

 <img src="/images/process/31.png" alt="get case id" width=700/>

-2 copies of the same data is displayed.
+2 copies of the same data are displayed.
 You may wonder why that is.
-Lets look at the work item we created in BusinessStudio.
+Let's look at the work item we created in BusinessStudio.

 <img src="/images/process/32.png" alt="get case id" width=700/>

 You will see that by default all the process data is exposed to a new user task created in a process.
-The data in this case exposed is a Dispute Id, Dispute Data Field and a Dispute Reference field.
-A form interprets a reference field as a data field just like a normal case data field, and that is why the 2 sets of the same data is displayed.
+The data in this case exposed is a Dispute Id, Dispute Data Field, and a Dispute Reference field.
+A form interprets a reference field as a data field just like a normal case data field, and that is why the 2 sets of the same data are displayed.